CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Garmin Edge bike computers offer the following features I want to highlight:

 - ClimbPro shows stats about the upcoming climbs based on a pre-planned route.
 This feature is helpful for climbers and riders who want to better pace themselves in climbs.
+I enjoy it, but the limited customizability of the data page and the fact that the route has to be preplanned annoy me.
+The upcoming generation of Edge computers can show climbs even when free-riding.

 - MTB Dynamics measures your jumps, grit, and flow.
 It’s useful mainly for mountain bikers.